SonnyJim/snesbot/README.md

 ------------------------------
 Download lsnes video from TASVideos.org (lsmv)

-Download lsnes emulator and install
+Download lsnes emulator and install, make sure you download a version that supports on_latch()

 Download polldump.lua script